ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

     Module instance.
 Mandatory parameter.
 - ``command: str | list[str]``
     Command to be executed.
-It can be a single string, the executable name, or a list of strings containing the executable name as the first element and fixed parameters.
-Those parameters will be used in all executions of the runner.
+It can be a single string, the executable name, or a list of strings containing the executable name as the first element and, optionally, fixed parameters.
+    Those parameters are used in all executions of the runner.
 - ``arg_formats: dict``
     Mapping of argument names to formatting functions.
 - ``default_args_order: str``
     As the name suggests, a default ordering for the arguments.
 When this is passed, the context can be created without specifying ``args_order``.
 Defaults to ``()``.
 - ``check_rc: bool``
-    When ``True``, if the return code from the command is not zero, the module will exit with an error.
+    When ``True``, if the return code from the command is not zero, the module exits with an error.
 Defaults to ``False``.
 - ``path_prefix: list[str]``
     If the command being executed is installed in a non-standard directory path,